 Wattage: 250W

-The Duronic electric grinder comes in a recyclable box protected by a plastic bag and polystyrene.
-Out of the box, it’s light and has just three parts – the motor, inner cup for the beans, and grinder cover – making it beyond simple to assemble.
-The grinder is no style icon but will sit unobtrusively on any worktop; at only 21cm tall and weighing a whisper over 1kg, it’s small and compact.
+Out of the box, this electric grinder is light and has just three parts – making it beyond simple to assemble.
+At only 21cm tall and weighing a whisper over 1kg, it’s also small and compact.

-Still, load the cup with beans and it will grind up to 75g, enough for 8 cups of coffee – simply pop on the cover and press.
+The downloadable manual is a bit confusing since it suggests selecting which grinding cup to use, but there is only one.
+Still, load the cup with beans and it will grind up to 75g, enough for 8 cups of coffee.
 The electric grinder starts instantly, and when you lift your hand, it stops immediately.
-Not only is it safe to use, it’s surprisingly quiet.

 Grinding takes as long as needed to achieve the grind you want; the maximum we tried was three bursts for espresso, by which time both the blade and coffee were quite warm.
-Yet, despite this slight heating, there were no burnt notes or oiliness to the finished drink – just great coffee.
+Yet, despite this slight heating, there were no burnt notes or oiliness to the finished drink.

 At a budget price, we admittedly didn’t have high expectations of this simple, straightforward machine.
-However, it delivered well, and we were surprised by its ease of use and quietness.
-Getting the coffee exactly as you wish will take some experimentation as the manual offers little advice, but if ease, speed and a bargain price are what you’re after, this is the one.
+However, it delivered well and we were surprised by its ease of use and quietness.

 Smeg CGF01 grinder